soiha/teambalancer/README.md

 # teambalancer
 Quick and Dirty hack to balance scrim teams

-Edit the players.txt with the playername and their SR (current or peak) Run python balance.py and it will generate two roughly balanced teams
+Edit the players.txt with BattleNetIDs, one per line.

+Run python balance.py and it will generate two roughly balanced teams

 TODO: Weight teams by SR